tgirke/GEN242/content/en/tutorials/systempiper/systemPipeR.md

 The `resources` list object provides the number of independent parallel cluster processes defined under the `Njobs` element in the list.
-The following example will run 18 processes in parallel using for each 4 CPU cores.
-If the requested resources are available on a cluster, the corresponding submission will run all 18 processes in parallel each using 4 CPU cores, thus utilizing a total of 72 CPU cores.
+The following example will run 18 processes in parallel using for each 4 CPU cores, thus utilizing a total of 72 CPU cores.

 Note, `runWF` can be used with most queueing systems as it is based on utilities from the `batchtools` package, which supports the use of template files (*`*.tmpl`*)